Back to Blog

 Clearspace:

-• Set session budgets and friction levels
+• Set budgets and friction levels

 • Manage teammates and accountability settings